Azure-Samples/app-service-msi-servicebus-dotnet/README.md

 ## Step 7: Deploy the Web App to Azure
 Use any of the methods outlined on [Deploy your app to Azure App Service](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-deploy) to publish the Web App to Azure.
 After you deploy it, browse to the web app.
 You should be able to send and receive data on your Service Bus Namespace on the web page as you did when you locally deployed the web app in Step 5.
+However, different from Step 5, the `ServiceBusClient` using the `DefaultAzureCredential` will use the web app's own Managed Service Identity (MSI) to authenticate to Service Bus instead of your local developer context.
+This did not require any code changes between local development and being published to Azure.

 ## Summary
 The web app was successfully able to send and receive data on your Service Bus Namespace using your developer account during development, and using MSI when deployed to Azure, without any code change between local development environment and Azure.